google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Both Man & Beast Will Suffer?

-And as we can see from what God had just told Moses, the Lord will be taking things up another notch, for we now find the Almighty inflicting both man and beast with His next plague: "...it will cause boils that break out in sores on man and beast throughout all the land of Egypt."
-For we must keep in mind that up to now, the plagues that God had enacted upon the Egyptian kingdom seemed to be more of a nuisance and an inconvenience when it came to man.
+As we can see from what God had just told Moses, the Lord will be taking things up another notch.
+We now find the Almighty inflicting both man and beast with His next plague: "...it will cause boils that break out in sores on man and beast throughout all the land of Egypt."
+We must remember that up to now, the plagues God had enacted upon the Egyptian kingdom seemed to be more of a nuisance and an inconvenience when it came to man.

-But now we find God actually inflicting a severe condition upon mankind (the Egyptians) along with the beast that were left in the land.
-Now don't confuse the "beast" that were to be inflicted, with the Egyptian livestock (cattle) that had just died from the previous plague.
-There's a reason why the Sacred Record makes a point of putting a clear distinction between the two.
+But now we find God inflicting a severe condition upon humanity (the Egyptians) along with the beasts that were left in the land.
+Now, don't confuse the "beast" that was to be inflicted with the Egyptian livestock (cattle) that had just died from the previous plague.
+There's a reason why the Sacred Record makes a clear distinction between the two.

 Bible Study Online